-Sgt.
-Lippencott is a father of four.
-He joined the Marine Corps in 1996 in Chantilly, VA, and since then, he had completed seven tours of duty to Iraq and Afghanistan for the operations Iraq Freedom, Enduring Freedom, and New Dawn.
+With the intention to alleviate his stress from the holiday shopping, we gave him the donations of our company staff.
+We chatted for over an hour and learned that he joined the Marine Corps in 1996 in Chantilly, VA, and since then, he had completed seven tours of duty to Iraq and Afghanistan for the operations Iraq Freedom, Enduring Freedom, and New Dawn.

-Needless to say, the wounds of his sacrifice to defend our country’s freedom are not only the ones he bears on his body, but also the ones on his soul.
-Michael retired in June, 2019 after almost 23 years of service.
+We also realized that the wounds of his sacrifice to defend our country’s freedom were not only the ones he bared on his body, but also the ones on his soul.
+Michael retired that following June after almost 23 years of service.

-If you prefer to donate to our mission, click here.
+If you prefer to make a monetary donation, click here.

 The Zellner Foundation for Military Vets is a 501(c)(3) tax exempt organization.